Skip to Content

 Signs of vole activity include:

-• Narrow runways (1–2 inches wide) through matted or dead grass
+• Narrow runways through matted or dead grass

-For a deeper dive into vole behavior and control options, see our article How to Get Rid of Voles.
+For a deeper look at vole behavior and control options, see our guide on how to get rid of voles.

 1. Reduce Food Sources & Shelter

-• Remove heavy thatch, dense groundcover, and piles of debris.
+• Remove heavy thatch, debris, and dense groundcover

 2. Trapping

-Trapping is one of the most reliable ways to control gophers and moles when done correctly.
+Trapping is one of the most reliable control methods when placed correctly.

-• Moles: Specialized mole traps are placed in active surface tunnels (the raised ridges).
+• Moles: Traps placed in active surface tunnels

-• Gophers: Gopher traps are set inside main tunnels reached by digging into fresh mounds.
+• Gophers: Traps set inside main tunnels accessed from fresh mounds

 3. Barriers & Garden Protection

-• Install underground hardware cloth or wire mesh around raised beds.
+• Install underground hardware cloth around raised beds

-• Use gopher baskets or root guards when planting high-value trees and shrubs.
+• Use gopher baskets or root guards for trees and shrubs

 4. Repellents & Baits